hmenke/context-examples/GUIDE.md

     - [on and on][onandon] (current working report)

-    [The history of LuaTeX][mk] has mostly historical relevance because a lot of features described in here are documented elsewhere in much more details, like [OpenType fonts][fonts-mkiv], [Metafun][metafun], and [XML][xml-mkiv].
+    [The history of LuaTeX][mk] has mostly historical relevance because a lot of features described in there are documented elsewhere in much more detail, like [OpenType fonts][fonts-mkiv], [Metafun][metafun], and [XML][xml-mkiv].

     The other documents give a very in-depth view of all the internals